 I’ve often wondered what value my Ethno-botany days at the University have on my current career now.
 Back in my college days, I dreamed of finding the cure to cancer via medicinal plants, to live in the rainforest with native cultures and learn their traditional methods of healing through local plants.
 I romanced the idea of healing the world, to be the Medicine Woman, to climb big tall trees and scale the mountain tops, just like Sean Connery.

-When I walked the garden the other morning and found our sage plants in booming glory, with their fuzzy leaves stretching out to the warm Autumn sunlight, old memories of college days were calling out to me.
+Now, I photograph pictures of food & the lifestyle that surrounds it.
+Go figure.
+When I walked the garden the other morning and found our sage plants in booming glory, with their fuzzy leaves stretching out to the warm SoCal sunlight, old memories of college days were calling out to me.

 I was first introduced to sage and many varieties in the Salvia Genus during a research project I conducted in college.
 My thesis was focused on medicinal plants used by local Native American tribes and what I expected to be an ordinary school project was actually, life changing.
 Through my many hours of interviews and personal time with local members of these tribes, I embarked on a remarkable personal journey of healing through the gentle hands of Native American healers and their sacred traditions of respecting nature and the Earth.

 Sage is powerful beyond the medicinal confines of its medicinal chemicals.
 Sage is earthy, warm, healing, therapeutic and a wonderful companion in the kitchen.
 Their fragrant, velvety leaves remind of the desert that I love so much and when I use them in my cooking, I’m instantly transported to those early morning sunrises.